-A schedule shell is a figure or diagram that divides each conference day into time slots, starting with breakfast, showing session block timeslots, breaks, luncheons, and evening events.
-It will help the Programs Subcommittee and CHC to prepare a visual aid to see how regular sessions, required sessions, luncheons, special events, and special meetings will all fit into the conference time slots.
-Since any schedule will be converted into the format of a ‘Conference at a Glance’, it is easy to start with a schedule blank that is in Glance format.
-You can get a sense of organization by looking at the one from the prior year’s conference.
-That does not mean that the timeframes for sessions must be those times, nor does it dictate time or number of keynote sessions.
-It is simply a format that Board members, the Conference Management Contractor and other Conference Consultants are familiar with.
-If the CHC and Programs Subcommittee places keynote, general and regular sessions, along with Mobile Workshops, into the Glance, it enables the Chapter officials to understand the flow of your conference, and gives a head start to the Design and Publications Management Consultant (“Graphic Designer”) who prepares the Glance for posting to the website and, eventually, the program document.
-Note that the first and last plenary sessions should add (or leave) 15 minutes for ‘welcome’ and ‘thank you’ to attendees and guests, and for reminders to attendees on various matters.
+The Glance divides each conference day into time slots, starting with breakfast, showing session block timeslots, breaks, luncheons, meetings, special events and evening activities.
+The Programs and Mobile Workshops Subcommittees and others, as applicable, will use the Glance to assign dates and times to sessions, mobile workshops and other activities.
+While the Glances from prior year conferences show how Chapter conferences are typically organized, the CHC in consultation with the VP Conferences and Conference Manager Contractor can consider adjustments, such as to the number and times of sessions, mobile workshops, keynotes and special events.
+Note that the first and last plenary sessions should reserve approximately 15 minutes for ‘welcome’ and ‘thank you’ to attendees and guests, and for reminders to attendees on various matters.

+Once a draft Glance has been developed, it should be submitted to the Conference Program Coordinator to circulate for final review.
+Upon final acceptance by the CHC Co-Chairs and VP for Conferences and Professional Development, the Program Coordinator will forward the draft Glance to the Design and Publications Management Consultant (“Graphic Designer”) to format a “final” Glance for posting on the website before the start of early registration and, eventually, the printed conference program.
+The Glance can be updated as needed in the following weeks up until the printing of the conference program.

 Conference Closure Report to Board: The VP Conferences in conjunction with the CHC Co-Chairs and host Section Director shall provide APA California with a Conference Closure Report in time for scheduling at the January Board meeting following the conference.
-The Conference Closure Report shall include: Memo to the Board which describes conference location, overall breakdown of attendees obtained from registration information and the Accounting Management Consultant, and highlights of what went well, identify issues/items which could have gone better, and suggestions for future Conferences.
-Also include as attachments: Profit/Loss and Balance Sheets for Conference obtained from the Accounting Management Consultant.
+The Conference Closure Report shall include: Memo to the Board which describes conference location, overall breakdown of attendees obtained from registration information and the Accounting Management Consultant, highlights of what went well, issues/items which could have gone better, and suggestions for future Conferences.
+Also include as attachments: Profit/Loss and Balance Sheets for the conference obtained from the Accounting Management Consultant.

 CHC Co-Chair as Local Press Contact: Media members who are locally-based should be contacted about the Chapter conference.
 One CHC Co-Chair should take responsibility to provide contact information (individual to contact and what organization that person represents) to the Chapter.
 The Chapter will utilize its Press Kit to provide background information about APA California when contacting media outlets who could be interested in Chapter planning awards to projects or people, or in sessions that involve prominent speakers or are unique activities.
 The CHC Co-Chair and Conference Management Contractor will assure that media who are approved to attend conference sessions are welcomed and guided to appropriate sessions.
-Note that media will not be allowed into ticketed events or meals unless they pay for the event.
+Media will not be allowed into ticketed events or meals unless they pay for the event.
 Media passes will only be given to non-APA members.

-Solicit a Volunteer Photographer: Taking of photos to commemorate the Conference and to use for future promotion has been inconsistent.
-The Co-Chairs should select an individual who can be assigned to take photos of keynotes, special events, settings, etc., at the conference site and share with the Chapter for future use.
+Solicit a Photographer: The Co-Chairs should select an experienced photographer(s) to take photos at the keynotes, special events, awards ceremonies and other conference activities.
+The photographer should allow the Chapter to use the photos for conference publicity and can be credited for the photos used.

 Section Director as Board Liaison